freakynit/konfig/README.md

 > And yes, you don't need (you shouldn't) have different configuration files for different environments.
 Definition should be same.
 Only values should change.

 ## 🔥Usage
-We'll consider following config file as an example:
+We'll consider following yaml config file as an example:
 ```yaml
 port: ${PORT:-8001}
 logLevel: ${LOG_LEVEL:-info}